Robert White (attorney general)

 White was elected as West Virginia's attorney general in 1876 and served from 1877 until 1881.
 He was charged with several important lawsuits, among the most prominent being the state's pursuance of tax liabilities from railroad companies.
 White argued the case before the Supreme Court of Appeals of West Virginia, which ruled in White's favor and ultimately enriched the West Virginia state treasury.
 He successfully secured the extradition of Elihu Gregg from Pennsylvania after Gregg was accused of burning the Preston County courthouse and fled.
-In Kitzmiller v.
+In Freeland v.
 Williams, White argued in favor of the rights of former Confederate soldiers before the Supreme Court of the United States and secured a favorable verdict.
 Following his tenure as attorney general, White served two terms in the West Virginia House of Delegates.
 In 1885, he represented the state at the Washington Monument's dedication.
 White subsequently served two terms as the city solicitor of Wheeling, and was later counsel for the Baltimore and Ohio Railroad Company.

 In his later life, White was involved in Confederate memorial activities.
 He was a member of the Confederate Memorial Association board of trustees, the chief officer of the West Virginia Division of the United Confederate Veterans, and served as commander with the rank of major-general in the national organization.
 White was chairman of the construction committee for the Confederate Memorial Institute's Battle Abbey in Richmond.
 He was a Freemason and served as Grand Master of the state of West Virginia in 1875.
 White attended the 100th anniversary of the burial of George Washington in 1899 and was chosen by the Grand Lodge of Virginia as the Grand Marshal of the Masonic ceremonies while attending the observance at Mount Vernon.
 He also became a noted lecturer and orator in his later years.
 Following a prolonged illness, White died in Wheeling in 1915.